vinefeeder/VineFeeder/README.md

 *Video Download*: Once media content is selected, videos can be downloaded directly
     from the service using predefined tools (e.g., devine).

-*Ultra-High-definition*:  Videos in UHD are automatically requested from sites that provide such quality.
+*Ultra-High-definition*:  Videos in UHD are automatically requested from sites that provide such quality. hlg_status in config.yaml may be set to False to avoid donloading UHD quality.

 **Installation**